bavShehata/javascript-dom-crash-course/README.md

 this repository for JavaScript DOM Crash Course

-where in the Final Project I build simple interface using vanilla javascrip
+Where in the Final Project build simple interface using vanilla javascrip

 # Click the link blow to see the interface (GitHub Pages)